exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 ## Licensing
 Any contributions you make are understood to be under the  [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) that covers the whole project.
 Feel free to contact the maintainers if that's a concern.

-After creating your first pull request, you will be asked to sign our Contributor License Agreement by commenting your PR with a special message.
+After creating your first pull request, you will be asked to sign our Contributor License Agreement by commenting on your PR with a special message.

 ## Bug reporting
 We use Github's [issues](https://github.com/exadel-inc/etoolbox-authoring-kit/issues) to track public bugs.